Establishing Task Scaling Laws via Compute-Efficient Model Ladders

+Here, we try to directly predict task accuracy from the training scale $(N, D)$ in one step, by combining \autoref{eqn:power} and \autoref{eqn:sigmoid} into a single parameterized function, and merging parameters $k$ and $L_0$ into $A, B, E$, so that we reduce to 7 free parameters:

+With this, we remove the \textit{a priori} definition of a specific intermediate feature (i.e., the $A / N^\alpha + D / D^\beta + E$ expression no longer carries a specific meaning), while preserving the representation power of the function.
+This function can be harder to fit, since it has more free parameters, is not convex, and we cannot use any data points collected from intermediate checkpoints as we did in step 2.

+We fit this function with data points from the final checkpoints of the ladder models, using the same optimization method as in step 1 (\autoref{fig:single_step}).
 The prediction error is higher on 4 out of 8 tasks -- MMLU, ARC-Challenge, CommonsenseQA, and Social IQA.
 In particular, on CommonsenseQA the fitted functions does not vary with respect to model size, indicating a degenerated function fitting.
 We conclude that the single-step approach is not as robust as the two-step approach.